speakeasy-api/examples/google-sheet-mcp-server-api/README.md

 uv run python app.py
 ```

 The API will be available at `http://localhost:8000`.
-You can run `ngrok http 127.0.0.1:8000` to expose it to the internet.
+You can use [ngrok](https://ngrok.com/) and then run `ngrok http 127.0.0.1:8000` to expose it to the internet.

 ### Generate OpenAPI Specification